Gordonby/Devcenter/README.md

 ## Prerequisites

-You'll need an Azure AD tenant which is licensed at least at P1.
+Devbox has several license [prerequisites](https://learn.microsoft.com/azure/dev-box/quickstart-configure-dev-box-service?tabs=AzureADJoin#prerequisites).
+Namely Windows, Intune and AzureAD.

+Your Azure AD tenant must be enabled for [auto-enrolment](https://learn.microsoft.com/mem/intune/enrollment/quickstart-setup-auto-enrollment) of new devices (intune).

 It doesn't work with invited (B2B) identities, so users will need to be directly associated with the tenant.

 ## Deploy the common infrastructure